quicwg/base-drafts/draft-ietf-quic-transport.md

 acknowledged, even if it does not appear in a future ACK frame.
 This is unlike TCP SACKs ({{?RFC2018}}).

-A packet number can be used in multiple packet number spaces.
+The same packet number might be used to identify packets from multiple packet number spaces.
 An acknowledgement for a packet therefore needs to indicate both its packet number and its packet number space.
 An ACK frame acknowledges packet numbers in the same space as the packet in which the ACK frame is contained.

 Version Negotiation and Retry packets cannot be acknowledged because they do not contain a packet number.
 Rather than relying on ACK frames, these packets are